Daqing: Learn from Daqing in industry

-The fact that Mao Zedong promulgated his Supreme Directive, Learn from Daqing in industry|In industry, learn from Daqing, in the 1960s reflects how important a role Daqing has historically played in industry in China.
+The fact that Mao Zedong promulgated his Supreme Directive, Learn from Daqing in Industry, in the 1960s reflects how important a role Daqing has historically played in industry in China.
 Learn from Daqing in industry (工业学大庆 (gōngyè xué dàqìng)) was a slogan during the Cultural Revolution telling the people to use the city as an example for industrial production.

+Daqing was promoted as a model communist industrial city.
+Daqing's development had resulted in an integration of rural and urban and community self-sufficiency.
+Premier Zhou Enlai summarized its achievements with the phrase, "Integration of workers and peasants, integration of urban and rural areas, good for production, and convenient for livelihood."
+Equality was achieved through distribution of resources, public land management, standardised housing, and communal work.
+Men worked in the oil fields and received state salaries and pensions.
+Women and older children worked in agricultural production and supplied food for the community.
+As mechanisation of agriculture increased over time, small factories were established.
+Students participated in production, either through agriculture or work-studfy in factories.
+Services like public canteens, medical clinics, nurseries, and schools were collectively run.

 The film Entrepreneurial Pioneers (创业), made in the early 1970s, is a literary rendition of the history of Daqing.
 During the Mao era, Daqing's agricultural counterpart was Dazhai, a village in the hilly Xiyang county, Shanxi Province, for which Chairman Mao issued the directive In agriculture, learn from Dazhai, also in the 1960s.

 Administrative divisions

 Daqing is divided into 9 county-level divisions: 5 districts, 3 counties and 1 autonomous county.